Artemisia Gentileschi: Rape by Agostino Tassi

-With the expectation that they would marry in order to restore her virtue and secure her future, Artemisia started to have sexual relations with Tassi, but he reneged on his promise to marry her.
-Nine months after the rape, when he learned that Artemisia and Tassi were not going to be married, her father Orazio pressed charges against Tassi.
-The major issue of the trial was the fact that Tassi had violated the Gentileschi family's honor, and charges were not pressed for violating Artemisia.
+In the aftermath of the assault, Tassi demanded to have further sexual relations with Gentileschi, on the promise that they would marry, thereby restoring her virtue and securing her future.
+Gentileschi agreed to this arrangement, but Tassi later reneged on the promise to marry her.
+Unbeknownst to Gentileschi, Tassi was already married, albeit estranged from his wife.
+Nine months after the rape, when he learned that Gentileschi and Tassi were not going to be married, her father Orazio pressed charges against Tassi.

+As was typical of the time, the major issue of the trial was the fact that Tassi had violated the Gentileschi family's honor, and not the fact that he had violated Gentileschi herself.
+In the words of history professor Elizabeth S. Cohen: "The law gauged damage to economic and social assets rather than suffering and psychological trauma."

 During the ensuing seven-month trial, it was discovered that Tassi had planned to murder his wife, had engaged in adultery with his sister-in-law, and planned to steal some of Orazio's paintings.
-At the end of the trial, Tassi was exiled from Rome, although the sentence was never carried out.
-During the trial, Artemisia was tortured with thumbscrews for the purpose of verifying her testimony.
+During the trial, Gentileschi was tortured with a "sibille", cords wrapped around the fingers and pulled tight (similar to thumbscrews), for the purpose of verifying her testimony (a common practice at the time).
+As the cords tighten, she is recorded as turning to Tassi and saying: "This is the ring that you give me and these are your promises."